rbdannenberg/soundcool/src/README.md

     CREATE USER 'soundcool'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';
     GRANT ALL PRIVILEGES ON soundcool.* TO 'soundcool'@'localhost';
     ```
+    If this does not work, try the following:
+    ```sql
+    CREATE USER 'user'@'localhost' IDENTIFIED BY 'password';
+    GRANT ALL PRIVILEGES ON soundcool.* TO 'user'@'localhost' WITH GRANT OPTION;
+    ```

     NOTE: This user/password is used by the *backend* to access the
     database. `soundcool` is an account for the backend system, not
     for any *user*.
 This account and password can be different.
 They